F1 Racing Championship: Gameplay

-Development
+Development and release

 The team of 12 people developed the game in Revenge engine, whose creation took about a year.
 It allows the integrated circuit terrain to have a big influence on driving by calculating physical parameters.
 Every detail found in the game has been modeled through GPS, resulting in faithful recreations.
 Since all circuits have been filmed in 360 degrees, even the smallest things have been inserted in with a depth of field of one kilometer.

+Ubisoft originally planned to release the Nintendo 64 version in the United States by the end of 2000, but cancelled it.
+Gradiente Entertainment released this version in Brazil on January 31, 2001.

 Reception

 Official UK PlayStation Magazine said the PlayStation version was "a playable game, spoiled by sloppy presentation".
 In Japan, where the PlayStation 2 version was ported and published by Video System on July 26, 2001, Famitsu gave it a score of 25 out of 40.